Troubleshooting suggestions when you cannot connect Copper to your WiFi

 - A 5 GHz network may have "5g" or "5" appended to the end of the network name.

-- Make sure the Copper device is close enough to the WiFi router (your phone can connect to the desired network from where you want to plug in Copper).
+- Ensure the Copper device is close enough to the WiFi router (your phone can connect to the desired network from where you want to plug in Copper).

 If those initial tips do not help, please go to Copper mobile to create a ticket and send a screenshot showing the failure.